spack/spack/lib/spack/docs/tutorial_modules.rst

 In order to showcase the capabilities of Spack's module file generation, we need to prepare a representative set of software to work with.
-This set includes different flavors of the same packages installed alongside each other and some :ref:`external packages <sec-external-packages>` (including MPI implementations).
+This set includes different flavors of the same packages installed alongside each other and some :ref:`external packages <sec-external-packages>`.

-We are not doing this just to make our life harder, and see how we can still get out of the situation thanks to Spack.
-The set-up is intended to mimic closely what happens on real HPC clusters, where some dependencies are provided by vendors (and are better not to be built again by Spack).
+The purpose of this setup is not to make our life harder but to demonstrate how Spack can help with similar situations, as they will happen on real HPC clusters.
+For instance, it's very common the case in which the MPI implementation is already provided by vendors and is better not to be built again by Spack.

-The best way to follow along is to use a docker image (see :ref:`module_file_tutorial_use_docker`).
-If for any reason you prefer to work locally you should read instead :ref:`module_file_tutorial_work_locally` (but be aware that all the snippets afterwards come from the docker image, so your mileage may vary).
+The best way to follow along is to use a Docker image (see :ref:`module_file_tutorial_use_docker`).
+If for any reason you prefer to work locally you should read instead :ref:`module_file_tutorial_work_locally` (but be aware that all the snippets afterwards come from the docker image, so your progress may vary).

 .. _module_file_tutorial_use_docker: